jzyee/eko_proj/README.md

 script loads all dicom files and saves the first frame of the image/video

+Place your dicom(.dcm) files in the sample_dicoms/ folder

 ## how to run the file

 create a virtual environment to install the requirements for file